ManojP389/Zero-Knowledge-Proof-for-Identity-Verification/README.md

 Developed as a project on Zero Knowledge Proof for Identity Verification.
 ---
 ## License
-This project is developed for educational and research purposes.
+This project is developed for fusion-x hackathon